Dr. Mark Hyman weighs shares easy ways to reduce sugar intake

-We’ve all heard about the sugar epidemic in America — in fact, I explore this topic in my documentary Fed Up .
+We’ve all heard about the sugar epidemic in America — in fact, Katie explores this topic in her 2014 documentary Fed Up.
 But when it comes to really wrapping our heads around this pervasive problem, it can all get a bit muddled: What does sugar really do to our bodies?
 Is it all bad?
 And how can we reduce our sugar intake — without eliminating all things sweet?
-To find out, I turned to Dr. Mark Hyman, a family physician, New York Times bestselling author (with a new healthy cookbook, Food: What the Heck Should I Cook? ) and a bonafide expert on the topic.
-He broke it all down for me.
+To find out, we turned to Dr. Mark Hyman, a family physician, New York Times bestselling author, and a bonafide expert on the topic.
+He broke it all down for us.

 Katie Couric: Sugar is a major issue in the U.S., and we know you’ve done a lot of work around the topic.
 So before we even get into how pervasive it is in our culture, can you tell us what exactly sugar does to our bodies?

 Dr. Mark Hyman: Our hormones, taste buds, and brain chemistry are all hijacked by sugar.
 Not metaphorically, but biologically.
 Simply put, you get addicted, like you would be to some of the deadliest drugs on the planet, to sugar and anything that turns to sugar in your body, like white flour.